-(9) YOU CAN WALK INSIDE OUR COOP TO WORK WITH YOUR CHICKENS
+(9) YOU CAN WALK INSIDE OUR CHICKEN COOP TO WORK WITH YOUR CHICKENS

-Our Geodesic Chicken Coop kits come with a swinging door, and it is large enough to let you walk inside the Chicken Coop and work with your individual chickens without crawling.
+Our Geodesic Chicken Coop kits come with a swinging door, and it is large enough to let you walk inside the coop and work with your individual chickens without crawling.